rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

    OpenMP Threads   : 4
    Input filename   : gyre.in

-Next, GYRE loads the stellar model from the file :file:`spb.mesa`.
-This model comprises 1814 points and extends from the surface all the way to the center (which is why GYRE decides not to add a central point).
+Next, :program:`gyre` loads the stellar model from the file :file:`spb.mesa`.
+This model comprises 1814 points and extends from the surface all the way to the center (which is why :program:`gyre` decides not to add a central point).

 .. literalinclude:: example-walkthrough/gyre.out
    :language: console
    :start-at: Model Init
    :end-before: Mode Search

-GYRE then prepares to search for modes with harmonic degree :math:`\ell=1` and azimuthal order :math:`m=0` (not specified in :file:`gyre.in`, but assumed by default), by building a frequency grid and a spatial grid:
+:program:`gyre` then prepares to search for modes with harmonic degree :math:`\ell=1` and azimuthal order :math:`m=0` (not specified in :file:`gyre.in`, but assumed by default), by building a frequency grid and a spatial grid: